getnamingo/registry/docs/install.md

 systemctl restart caddy
 ```

-**And now is the right time to import the provided database file for your database type using Adminer.**
+**And now is the right time to import the provided database file(s) for your database type using Adminer.**

 ## 7. Control Panel Setup: